tauri-apps/tauri-docs/src/pages/about/governance.md

 ### Tauri Board & Board Directors

-The collective Board is the central decision making body for the Tauri Programme.
-Although the Tauri Board is ultimately responsible for decisions, they may delegate to Domain Leads as they see fit.
+The Tauri Board is the central decision making body for the Tauri Programme and is responsible for the overall health and stability of the Tauri Programme.
+The Board votes on major decisions within the Programme and issues raised by the Working Group.

-Individual Board Directors may not be directly involved in all areas and aspects of but they are responsible for performing Board duties to the best of their abilities.
+Individual Board Directors may not be directly involved in all areas but they are responsible for performing Board duties to the best of their abilities.

 ### Domains & Domain Leads